 - 1. Property control number decals should be placed where they can be easily seen for ease in locating and reading the number. - 2.
-When it is not practical to use a property control number decal, a stencil with paint, an etching needle, marking pen, or other permanent method may be used.
+When it is not practical to use a property control number decal, a stencil

 Note: Care should be taken to ensure that the property control number does not deface the controlled property item.